phpmyadmin/phpmyadmin/doc/faq.rst

 Please note that you should not use the separating string multiple times without any characters between them, or at the beginning/end of your table name.
-If you have to, think about using another TableSeparator or disabling that feature
+If you have to, think about using another TableSeparator or disabling that feature.

 .. seealso:: :config:option:`$cfg['NavigationTreeTableSeparator']`